 There are so many great beginner macramé projects to explore in our library.
 And in addition to that, Meagan has created a mini course video series that walks you through all of the basic knots so you can learn this skill quickly!
 We are adding a bonus video in that series to show you how to create the 4 strand braid that we used for this macrame braided cord Easter egg wreath.

 When you’re ready to get started, check out our supplies list in this post with all of the linked tools and materials.
-Then watch our quick video tutorial below to learn how to braid your macrame cord.
+Then watch our quick video tutorial to learn how to braid your macrame cord.

 An Eggstra Special Easter Wreath